 1) Facebook Groups

 For startups, this presents a very good opportunity to be relevant on Facebook.
-Discover and join groups from your niche or even groups related to your niche.
-Join these groups and introduce yourself and your company, share the page with the groups and go as far as providing quality posts in the groups over time.
-The more you participate sensibly in these groups the more followers you will earn for your startup.
+It’s also a good place to discover and join groups from your niche or even groups related to your niche.
+To begin, you should join these groups and introduce yourself and your company, share the page with the groups and go as far as providing quality posts in the groups over time.
+The more you participate sensibly in these groups, the more followers you will earn for your startup.

 2) Invite Friends to like and share your page

 Some of us have more Facebook friends and followers than anything else.
 At the time of launching your startup, it is pretty obvious that you have more followers on your personal profile than on your page.
 Share your page with your friends, ask them to like the page, and provide an incentive for joining your bandwagon.
 If you really are willing to go the extra mile, send your friends a short and precise inbox message to ask them to like your page.

 When Facebook first started out, the organic aspect worked well.
 Years later, the organic aspect is almost dead and there is no way possible to actually gain followers or generate conversations on your Facebook page without paying for it.
 Facebook’s rise into a huge company now worth $967.94 billion can be attributed to the funds they generate from advertising.
 In other words, if you are really serious about getting some attention on your page, you will have to spend some money.

 Add sharing buttons to your website so that if somebody visits and likes your startup, it’s easier to share your website with their friends on Facebook.
 This can help you go viral or just get some attention overall, which is good for business.